avrecum/git-password-manager/README.md

 gpm $ passwd
 ```
 You will be asked to enter your old password.
 If it matches, you'll be able to enter and confirm your new password.
-Note that if your master password has been compromised, it is best to change all your passwords since the attacker will be able to decrypt the database.
+Note that if your master password has been compromised, it is best to change all your passwords since the attacker will be able to decrypt the old database.
 ### exit
 Once you're done, type
 ```